Have you ever wondered why Google keeps pumping out algorithm updates?

-The Panda algorithm update changed the SEO world.
-It changed content strategy, keyword research and targeting.
-It even changed how links are built, since high-quality relevant links pointing to a webpage ultimately add to its value when it comes to SEO power.
+It changed content strategy, keyword research, and targeting.
+It even changed how links are built since high-quality relevant links pointing to a webpage ultimately add to its value when it comes to SEO power.

-Google could now determine more accurately which sites were “spammy” and which sites would likely be deemed useful by visitors.
+Google could now determine more accurately which sites are “spammy” and which sites would likely be deemed useful by visitors.

 Before Panda, poor content could rank quite highly or even dominate Google’s top results pages.
 Panda 1.0 was unleashed to fight content farms.
 Google said the update affected 12% of searches in the U.S.

 Note: Panda is called an update because the filter runs periodically.
 And, every time it runs, the algorithm takes a new shape.